Every-Language/everylanguage-backend/docs/sharing/01-requirements-and-architecture.md

 1. **Audio Package**: Complete audio version with all media files and metadata
 2. **Text Package**: Complete text version with all verse texts
 3. **Combined Package**: Audio + Text versions for the same language (manual distribution only)
+4. **Chunked Package**: Partial content packages that are part of a larger Bible (e.g., Old Testament, New Testament, book groups)
+5. **Package Series**: Multiple related packages that combine to form a complete Bible

 ### Distribution Scenarios